marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/introduction/README.md

 In order to navigate around, we will learn a couple of commands to navigate, but we also need to know what we are navigating </br>

-* `ls` is a command we use to list contents in a directory. `/` id the root directory in Linux, which is the equivalent of `C:\` in Windows.
+* `ls` is a command we use to list contents in a directory. `/` is the root directory in Linux, which is the equivalent of `C:\` in Windows.
 Type `ls /` in the terminal to list out contents in the `/` root directory.
   `ls -l` helps us return a "list" format so we can see type of files\folders and permissions on those.
   'ls -a' helps us view hidden folders.
 In Linux, folders starting with a `.` is hidden.
 Just like the `.git` folders we saw in the previous chapter when working on GIT.